ADVOCACY

 Sponsor: Rep. Rasor (R-1)

-HB 128 | Muzzleloaders, Sabots | House Resources and Conservation
+HB 128 | Muzzleloaders, Sabots | Passed the House (66-4-0) – Senate Resources & Environment

 Prevents Fish and Game from prohibiting sabots used during a muzzleloader-only season.